agiangrecom/Getting_Cleaning_Data/README.md

 8) Renames all columns to be descriptive (below definitions)

 Data Taxonomy
-Time vs Frequency - Time_ and Freq_
+1) Time vs Frequency - Time_ and Freq_
-Body vs Gravity - Body_ and Gravity_
+2) Body vs Gravity - Body_ and Gravity_
-Acceleration and Jerk - Accel_ and Jerk_
+3) Acceleration and Jerk - Accel_ and Jerk_
-Magnitude - Magnitude_
+4) Magnitude - Magnitude_
-Mean vs Stdev - Mean_ and Std
+5) Mean vs Stdev - Mean_ and Std
-X,Y,Z Positions - X and Y and Z
+6) X,Y,Z Positions - X and Y and Z

 For example - Time_Body_Accel_Mean_X is the Time Body Acceleration Mean in the X direction

+In addition the following columns identify information
-Activity Description - Activity_Desc
+1) Activity Description - Activity_Desc
-Subject ID - Subject
+2) Subject ID - Subject